 Without enough iron, your body can’t produce enough hemoglobin, resulting in iron deficiency (which is no joke!).
-In turn, leaving you tired, groggy, short of breath, and craving unusual substances.
+You’re left feeling tired, groggy, short of breath, and craving unusual substances.
 Initially, iron deficiency anemia can be relatively mild—so much so that it goes unnoticed.
 But as the body becomes more iron deficient, the signs and symptoms intensify.
 Luckily, there are plenty of ways to make sure you’re getting enough iron, via food and high-quality iron supplements.

 Heme vs. Non-Heme Iron